-Component Lifecycle Profiles Default Monitoring integration for Prometheus Monitoring.prometheus: Start the full integration in an own JVM.
-Prometheus: Start only the platform-provided Prometheus through an own JVM.
-Prometheus.exporter: Start only the platform side of the integration, i.e., metrics exporter and alert manger integration in an own JVM.
-Start the full integration with the platform component; conflicting with BaSyx.
+Component Lifecycle Profiles Default Monitoring integration Monitoring.prometheus: Start the full integration in Start the full for Prometheus an own JVM. integration • Prometheus: Start only the platform-provided with the Prometheus through an own JVM. platform • Prometheus.exporter: Start only the platform side of component; the integration, i.e., metrics exporter and alert conflicting manger integration in an own JVM. with BaSyx.